Jean-Pierre Mocky: Career

+Awards and recognition

-In 2010, he received the Prix Henri-Langlois for his entire career and the 2013 Alphonse Allais Prize.
+In 2010, he received the Prix Henri-Langlois for his entire career, and in 2013 was awarded the Alphonse Allais Prize.

 The International Festival of Film Entrevues in Belfort in 2012 and the Cinémathèque française in 2014 dedicated full retrospectives to him.

+Mocky was described as a "perpetual guest" of the Festival Polar de Cognac, and was given a Polar lifetime achievement award in 2015.

+Death

 He died on 8 August 2019.